Tea With Sanjay

 This gnawing sense that I'd abandoned something in the years since I'd hit the road.
 Something precious.

-As the afternoons meshed into a humid swirl of sweat and incense, I began to shed defences, subtle layers I'd seemingly cloaked myself in, as cynicism had begun to tug at my heels like a hungry street child.
+As the afternoons meshed into a humid swirl of sweat and incense, I began to shed defenses, subtle layers I'd seemingly cloaked myself in, as cynicism had begun to tug at my heels like a hungry street child.

-Through his perfect ordinariness, the softness of his presence, and the gentle dignity of his body language as he meandered through the tables and collected used glasses and bills with equanimity, Sanjay was a contagious, Buddic reminder of the healing power of non-judgement.
+Through his perfect ordinariness, the softness of his presence, and the gentle dignity of his body language as he meandered through the tables and collected used glasses and bills with equanimity, Sanjay was a contagious, Buddic reminder of the healing power of non-judgment.

 The magic in touching life free from the buffers we all cultivate as we compulsively roll from one experience to the next.

-He was a profound reminder of the pettiness of our obsessive desires for attention, fame, status, power.
+He was a profound reminder of the pettiness of our obsessive desires for attention, fame, status, and power.

 How deeply we touch the lives of others, and, in this churning current of hankerings and lamentations, how often we're able to help others come up for air.